HostGator Review: Is It Right for You?

 Uptime

-HostGator offers a 99.99% uptime guarantee, which equates to the best on the market (it’s impossible to guarantee 100% uptime).
-This means that your site will experience less than an hour of downtime per year.
-If you’re looking for reliability, HostGator is the cream of the crop – this kind of consistency is ideal for any site, but especially if you’re looking to set up an ecommerce store.
+HostGator offers a pretty solid 99.90% uptime guarantee, this means that your site will experience 8h 41m 38s of downtime per year.
+If you’re looking for reliability, HostGator is the cream of the crop – this kind of consistency is good for any site, but if you’re looking to set up an ecommerce store it might be quite the loss.
 Time is money, after all!

 Features

-- Shared hosting is the easiest and most affordable hosting option, in which you share a server and its resources with other sites.
-Prices start at $2.75/month.
+• Shared hosting is the easiest and most affordable hosting option, in which you share a server and its resources with other sites.
+Prices start at $2.57/month (12-month plan).

-- Managed WordPress hosting is the fastest and most integrated way to host a WordPress site.
+• Managed WordPress hosting is the fastest and most integrated way to host a WordPress site.
 This type comes with free migration, so if you have an existing WordPress site, you can transfer it over to HostGator at no cost.
-Plan prices start at $5.95/month.
+Plan prices start at $2.57/month for a 12-month plan.

-- VPS (Virtual Private Server) hosting is more expensive, but you get what you pay for – or in this case, more server resources specifically for your site.
+• VPS (Virtual Private Server) hosting is more expensive, but you get what you pay for – or in this case, more server resources specifically for your site.
 VPS is worth considering for small businesses, while personal/non-ecommerce sites won’t need to spend the extra money.
-Prices start at $29.95/month.
+Prices start at $34.99/month. for a year’s subscription.

-- Dedicated hosting is the most expensive type of hosting, and it’s only necessary for large ecommerce businesses.
+• Dedicated hosting is the most expensive type of hosting, and it’s only necessary for large ecommerce businesses.
 However, if that does sound like you, then the scalability and power offered by dedicated hosting is unmatched.
-Prices start at $89.98/month.
+Prices start at $109.97/month for the year.

 HostGator Features